“Design school doesn’t teach the strategic language that is now essential to getting your job done.”

 - Mobile websites were an unproven emerging media capability that

 - Did not have the adoption numbers because there was no single device that could help justify our position.
 Cool but why in the world would anyone want to look at the internet on their tiny grey display by clicking through numbers to get a single letter on a keypad.
 A year later Steve Jobs would unveil that device.
 Ultimately, it was great to show clients what we could do with rich media expandable banners or that we knew html well enough to view a text website on a phone.
-However without the understanding that their existing objectives needed to be met with existing customers, in established channels needed their current products so none of our forward thinking mattered.
+However without the understanding that their existing objectives needed to be met with existing customers, none of our forward-thinking mattered.
 This is the first time I saw that it was possible to be spot on forecast but completely off strategy.
 Once I realized this, I saw so many other situations where I flat out didn’t have the business vocabulary to be anything more than a really good order taker.
 And then I stumbled into a strategy session.

 — How do you empower a creative designer to grow into a business?